5 Best New York City Neighborhoods

 New York is much more than Manhattan, and to help you get the most out of the city, I'll tell you all about the neighbourhoods you can't miss.

-New York City is made up of five boroughs (or boroughs): Manhattan, Brooklyn, Queens, Bronx and Staten Island, which are in turn divided into neighbourhoods.
+New York City is made up of five boroughs (or districts): Manhattan, Brooklyn, Queens, Bronx and Staten Island, which are in turn divided into neighbourhoods.

 Manhattan is New York's most visited borough and an icon.
-It is so popular that many foreigners associate the borough with the city itself and believe it to be the same thing, as most of New York's tourist attractions are concentrated here.
+It's so popular that many foreigners associate the borough with the city itself and think it's the same thing, as this is where most of the city's tourist attractions are concentrated.
+A tip: it might be worth booking an electric bike tour of Manhattan to get around the borough.

-Paradoxically, it is the smallest and most populous borough in New York and is home to the world's largest commercial, cultural and financial centres.
+Paradoxically, it is the smallest and most populated borough and is home to the world's largest commercial, cultural and financial centres.
 With an area of 59.1 square kilometres, the island of Manhattan is immense and is divided into different neighbourhoods.
 Let's walk through them from south to north, from Downtown through Midtown to Uptown.

 Financial District and Civic Center

-On the west side is the renovated World Trade Center with the 9/11 Memorial, a memorial to the 9/11 attacks.
-You can also take advantage of your visit to go up to the observation deck of the One World Observatory.
+On the west side is the renovated World Trade Center with the 9/11 Memorial, a memorial to the 9/11 attacks, which you can see in detail if you book a tour of Lower Manhattan, Wall Street and the 9/11 Memorial You can also take advantage of your time there to go up to the observation deck of the One World Observatory.

-Chinatown is one of Manhattan's most popular neighbourhoods and a shopping paradise for tourists and New Yorkers alike, as its shops sell all kinds of goods at very cheap prices.
+Chinatown is one of Manhattan's most popular neighbourhoods and a shopping paradise for tourists and New Yorkers alike, with shops selling all kinds of goods at very cheap prices.
 Here you will also have the opportunity to visit the Chinese Museum in America, the Mahayana Buddhist temple or Columbus Park.
-Here I explain everything you can do in Chinatown.
+Here's what you can do in Chinatown.

-Next to it is Little Italy, with some Italian-inspired restaurants and cafés (this neighbourhood was the largest settlement of Italian immigrants in the late 19th and early 20th centuries but has now been absorbed by Chinatown).
-If you want to learn more about its gastronomy, you can take a food tour of Little Italy with a local guide who will take you to taste the delicacies of Italian cuisine.
+Next to Chinatown is Little Italy, with some Italian-inspired restaurants and cafés (this neighbourhood was the largest settlement of Italian immigrants in the late 19th and early 20th centuries but has now been absorbed by Chinatown).
+If you want to learn more about its cuisine, you can take a food tour of Little Italy with a local guide who will take you to sample the delicacies of Italian cuisine.
+And if you want to experience both neighbourhoods, book a tour of Chinatown, Little Italy and Soho.

-Next to it you will see a new neighbourhood called NoLIta (North of Little Italy) where you can find lots of cafes, restaurants and trendy shops.
+Very close to Chinatown and Little Italy, there is a new neighbourhood called NoLIta (North of Little Italy) where you can find lots of cafes, restaurants and trendy shops.

 SoHo and Tribeca

+If you book the Chinatown and Little Italy tour, you'll also get to see Soho.
 Another acronym, SoHo (South of Houston Street), is the name of one of New York's bohemian neighbourhoods.
 Take the opportunity to pop into its designer shops, art galleries and vintage bookstores.
-The area was created in the 1960s and 1970s, when artists and designers moved into the neighbourhood, attracted by the affordability of studios and lofts created in former factories.
+This area was created in the 1960s and 1970s, when artists and designers moved into the neighbourhood, attracted by the affordability of studios and lofts created in former factories.

 West Village

-The heart of New York is Times Square.
-With its lights and billboards, it has become the best known image of New York.
-However, it wasn't always like this because until the late 1990s, the area was synonymous with drugs and crime.
-My advice is to go there during the day, but also at night to see it illuminated.
+Times Square, which is the heart of New York.
+With lights and billboards, it has become the best known image.
+However, it wasn't always like this, as until the late 1990s, the area was synonymous with drugs and crime.
+My advice is to go there during the day, but also at night to see it illuminated or even book a horse-drawn carriage tour of Central Park, Rockefeller and Times Square.

 For food and drink, around Times Square you will only find fast food or very expensive food, so I advise you to go into the Hell's Kitchen neighbourhood, west of 8th Avenue, well known for its bars, restaurants and cafes.